Chronic obstructive pulmonary diseaseCOPD; Bronchitis - chronic; Chronic bronchitis; Emphysema

 Physicians will typically test for the enzyme alpha-1 antitrypsin in COPD patients who are non-smokers and in people who develop COPD symptoms before age 45.

 Additional tests may be required if the physician suspects other medical problems.
 If the person has pneumonia, for instance, blood and sputum tests and cultures may be performed to determine the cause of infection.

 The appropriate medications for COPD depend on its stage of severity, which is determined by the symptoms.
-The Global Initiative for Chronic Obstructive Lung Disease (GOLD) has proposed a strategy that is widely accepted.
+The Global Initiative for Chronic Obstructive Lung Disease (GOLD) has proposed a staging strategy that is widely accepted.
 GOLD categorizes COPD severity as follows:

-- Stage I: Smoker's cough, little or no shortness of breath, no symptoms of COPD, FEV1 greater than 80% of predicted.
+- Stage I: Smoker's cough, little or no shortness of breath, no other symptoms of COPD, FEV1 greater than 80% of predicted.

 - Stage II: Shortness of breath on exertion, sputum-producing cough, some symptoms of COPD, FEV1 50% to 80% of predicted.